Built To Innovate

 • Coalition to Restore Coastal Louisiana (CRCL) Oyster Shell Recycling Program has constructed over 8,000 feet of oyster reef living shoreline protection with recycled shells collected from New Orleans restaurants.

 • New Orleans is a hotbed for higher education institutions and research facilities, which are making impacts in the fields of renewable energy, biomedical, sustainability, innovation, medicine, and hundreds of other disciplines.
 New Orleans is home to 13 Universities & Colleges.
-Forbes named New Orleans the 2024 Best City in the U.S. for College Students and Graduates and is second in the nation for the number of colleges per capita.
+Forbes has recognized New Orleans as one of the best U.S. cities for college students and graduates, ranking second in the nation for the number of colleges per capita and offering a strong pipeline of emerging talent.

 • $400 million expansion at the National World War II Museum including the Expressions of America exhibit uniquely combines the latest outdoor projection technology with wartime letters and oral histories from the Museum’s collection.
 New Orleans was chosen as the home of the National World War II Museum because the Higgins boat was designed, manufactured and tested in New Orleans.